nih-cfde/2022-nov-meeting/docs/restaurants.md

 ## Tuesday Group Dinner

-_A group dinner is tentatively planned for Tuesday at 6 pm.
-Stay tuned for updates._
+A group dinner is tentatively planned for Tuesday at 6 pm at Thaiphoon.
+Please fill out [this form](https://forms.gle/eg56LViZkUfBWvXv7) if you plan on attending the group dinner.

 **Thaiphoon**